TwigWorld/django-settings-composer/README.md

 The following actions can be included in a settings module to trigger advanced behaviours.

-_Note: When a module is loaded, actions are executed in the following order, before the module's settings are applied.
-The exception is on_complete actions, which are executed after all the main modules have been loaded and applied._
+_Note: When a module is loaded, actions are executed in the following order.
+Load actions are executed before the module's settings are applied, while other actions are executed afterwards with the exception of 'clean' actions, which are executed after all the main modules have been loaded and applied._

 ### load

 Simply loads the named module or modules.
-This happens ahead of any other actions.
+This happens ahead of any other actions or module definitions are processed.

 The main reason for using this rather than importing the module via Python imports is that Django Settings Composer tracks the import for debugging purposes.